 You shouldn't mistake the moments of the circle for self-contained spatial entities like the areas of a paint-by-numbers canvas.
 Rather, they should be regarded as useful abstractions for examining how the four moments of place run together like the wet paint of a water color.

-The terms "abstraction" and "moment" have particular meanings in the dialectical method of analysis, which is a way of inquiring into how the world is put together and how it can be reproduced in the realm of thought.
+The terms "abstraction" and "moment" have particular meanings in the dialectical method of analysis, which is concerned with how the world is put together, how it changes and how it can be reproduced in the realm of thought.
 Marx and Harvey use this method of analysis, as will I in what follows.

-The dialectical method has a long history whose most famous practitioners are the German philosopher Hegel and his most famous student, Marx.
+The dialectical method has a long history.
+Its most famous practitioners are the German philosopher Hegel and Marx, his rebellious student.
 While Hegel advanced an idealist vision of the world, and Marx a materialist one, they both started from the same two dialectical propositions.
-First, all serious inquiry into concrete reality and its manner of representation should deal with processes rather than things, the latter of which are moments in which processes seem to harden into thing-like material forms.
+First, all serious inquiry into concrete reality and its manner of representation should deal with processes rather than things, the latter of which are moments in which processes take on the appearance of material things.
 Second, all such inquiry should trace the motive force behind change to internal contradictions embedded within a given process rather than to external forces that operate outside and independently of the process under investigation.

 This will undoubtedly sound strange to most modern ears.
-The dialectical method runs against the grain of empiricism, positivism and measurability which has dominated Western modes of thinking since the Enlightenment, and is the common sense across the institutionalized disciplines of social science today.
+The dialectical method runs counter to the empiricism, positivism and obsession with quantifiability which have dominated Western modes of thinking since the Enlightenment, and which remain the common-sense thinking across the institutionalized disciplines of social science today.
 Fortunately, dialectical analysis continues to occupy a prominent place in neuroscience, earth science, evolutionary biology and quantum physics, albeit shorn of its Marxist associations.